Retailers are beginning to prepare for the holiday shopping rush, starting with Halloween.

 - Adjust for high traffic hours: while you want to keep ads active 24/7, it is a good idea to boost ad performance during high traffic hours.
 This includes the hours that your store is open and when your shoppers are most likely to search.

-- Consider physical location: It is probable that shoppers from all parts of your city are interested in your products.
-But users closest to your store (20-35 km radius) are much more likely to visit.
+- Consider physical location: Users closest to your store (20-35 km radius) are much more likely to visit than others who are.
 Target local shoppers by increasing bids for users that are closest to your store.

 For more information on how your retail store can easily implement Google LIAs to increase foot traffic and sales, click here.